by Frank Jefferson

-Cannabis, is for the most part harmless and no more dangerous than other pharmaceuticals we ingest.
-However, we cannot overlook the fact that there is increased substance abuse in Veterans with PTSD.3 One study noted that only a minority of Veterans with PTSD that regularly used cannabis had reduction PTSD symptoms.3 However, treating symptoms are important part of recovery.
-Greer and colleagues demonstrated positive effects of cannabis on PTSD symptoms.7 Another aspect that cannot be overlooked are the treatment goals.
+Cannabis is for the most part harmless and no more dangerous than other pharmaceuticals we ingest.
+However, we cannot overlook the fact that there is increased substance abuse in Veterans with PTSD.3 One study noted that only a minority of Veterans with PTSD that regularly used cannabis had reduction PTSD symptoms.3 However, treating symptoms is an important part of recovery.
+Greer and colleagues demonstrated the positive effects of cannabis on PTSD symptoms.7 Another aspect that cannot be overlooked is the treatment goals.
 While cannabis may help alleviate the symptoms, it is not treating the underlying problem of PTSD.
 The changes that happen to someone for developing PTSD cannot simply be solved with cannabis: There must be a multidisciplinary approach to properly treat PTSD.

 - The Management of Post-Traumatic Stress Working Group.
 VA/DoD Clinical Practice Guideline for Management of Post-Traumatic Stress.
 In: Department of Veterans Affairs and Department of Defense, ed2010.

 - Bohnert KM, Perron BE, Ashrafioun L, Kleinberg F, Jannausch M, Ilgen MA.
 Positive posttraumatic stress disorder screens among first-time medical cannabis patients: prevalence and association with other substance use.
 Addictive behaviors.
 2014;39(10):1414-1417.